Student Finance

 • Tutoring a subject you are strong in

-• Freelancing skills like writing, design, or coding online
+• Freelancing skills like writing, design, or coding online (see online side hustles for students)

 • On-campus jobs (library, cafe, admin) that fit around classes